 As the little island of Malta is situated in the middle of the Mediterranean Sea, the winds can become very strong and the waves reach frightening height.
 The waves come crashing against the yellow limestone rocks and the spray reaches several stories high.

-Discovering the culture
+Discovering the Maltese Culture

 The Maltese people are friendly and welcoming to tourists.
 Their laid-back Mediterranean culture is well worth exploring by engaging in small conversations with the locals at restaurants and at the harbor.
 English is one of the official languages on Malta, so the clear majority of people speak it quite well.